Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Results

-To visualize the global behavior across \((x,k_\perp)\) at a fixed scale, we show the \(u\)‑quark surfaces at \(Q=4.5~\text{GeV}\) and \(Q=7.5~\text{GeV}\) in Figs.~\ref{fig:u3D_Q45} and~\ref{fig:u3D_Q75}, respectively for quarks (left) and anti-quark (right) in each case.
-These plots make explicit the joint \(x\)–\(k_\perp\) structure learned from the data in momentum space.

-The extraction captures a clear \(Q\) dependence directly in \(k_\perp\) space: as the scale increases the TMDs broaden in \(k_\perp\) and the small‑\(k_\perp\) peak is suppressed, while the per‑\((x,Q)\) normalization of \(s\) preserves the overall mass of the profile in Eq.~(22).
-This monotonic broadening, visible by comparing the TMD plots at \(Q=4.5\) and \(7.5~\text{GeV}\) (Figs. \ref{fig:u3D_Q45} and \ref{fig:u3D_Q75}), is consistent with Sudakov expectations in the small‑\(q_T\) domain (e.g., Refs.~[29,30,33–35]) but here is learned directly from the data as part of the momentum‑space integrand rather than imposed through a separate \(b_T\)-space kernel.
+The extraction captures a mild but systematic $Q$ dependence directly in $k_\perp$ space.
+Because the fixed-target Drell--Yan data that we used in this paper (E288, E605) probe only a limited lever arm in the hard scale, the resulting evolution of the intrinsic transverse-momentum profile is expected to be modest in direct $(x,k_\perp)$ slices.
+As the scale increases the TMDs exhibit a redistribution of strength toward larger $k_\perp$ and a corresponding suppression of the small-$k_\perp$ peak, while the per-$(x,Q)$ normalization of $s$ preserves the overall mass of the profile.
+This trend can be discerned by comparing the TMD plots at $Q=4.5$ and $7.5~\text{GeV}$ (Figs.~\ref{fig:u3D_Q45} and~\ref{fig:u3D_Q75}), and is quantified more clearly by the moment-based width $\sigma_k(x,Q^2)$ shown in Fig.~\ref{fig:u-rms}.
+The observed broadening is consistent with expectations from transverse-momentum resummation in the small-$q_T$ domain, but here it is inferred empirically from the data within the momentum-space inversion, rather than imposed through a predefined $b_T$-space evolution kernel.
+Unlike $b_T$-space formulations where the Sudakov exponent makes the perturbative/nonperturbative transition explicit, our present implementation does not attempt such a separation; instead it learns an effective $Q$ dependence from data within the fixed-target lever arm by design.
+The framework can be coupled to a standard Sudakov/matching prior when advantageous.